Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 The program can be modified to save each set of data values and calculation results in a Table for future reference.

-A Wrapper Class is a Container Class for instances of other Classes, Data Structures, or instances collection of other objects.
-Here we have used it to hold two instances of the same class Object.
+A Wrapper Class is a container class designed to hold instances of other classes, data structures, or collections of objects.
+In this case, we are using it to encapsulate two instances of the same class object.

 List of All the Links on this Topic.